EIFFELAnalytics/jaarverslagen-text-mining/README.md

 # Jaarverslagen text mining
 Text mining techniques, as [tf-idf](https://en.wikipedia.org/wiki/tf-idf), are used to extract the most important words from a PDF jaarverslag.

-The output is, for each jaarverslag:
+The results are, for each jaarverslag:
-* A csv with all the unique words from the document, their count, term frequency (`tf`), document count and term frequency-inverse document frequency (`tf-idf`),
+* A csv file with all the unique words from the document, their raw count, term frequency (`tf`), document count and term frequency-inverse document frequency (`tf-idf`),

+## Pdf to text
-TODO: Currently PDF to text converting is not working for me (well) on Windows.
-Use a website for this (Google) and store the txt files in jaarverslag/en/ or /nl/.
+Converting PDF to plain text currently isn't working out for me on Windows.
+Better just find a online converter or use pdftotext from [poppler-utils](https://manpages.debian.org/jessie/poppler-utils/pdftotext.1.en.html) on Linux.